-For maps of the real thing, click on Manhattan or New York.
+For maps of the real thing, click on Google Earth!

 Here a list of seemingly reasonable matches of Ed locations versus New York, in alphabetical Isola order.
 Some are mere guesses, some I can't even guess at (but after all, I don't live there - sure is a nice place to visit, though):